 | Other Races | 0 |

-Take a look at the following statistics related to the make-up of the history majors at Fordham University.
+Review the following statistics on the composition of the history majors at Fordham University.

 | Major | Annual Graduates |